 But instead of giving into those (very human, very understandable) feelings – I want to encourage you to get gritty and keep going.
 Don’t give up, and don’t let go of the thing you really want.
 Instead, take these 5 steps that will help you keep going:

 1. Reconnect with your “why.”
-Go back to Tool #1 – “Decide what kind of woman you want to become” – and Tool #2 – “Decide that you are worth it.”
 Spend a few minutes thinking through your decision to pursue a healthy or positive change.
 Why did you decide to pursue this particular goal or dream?
 What do you want to achieve and, maybe more importantly, what do you want to feel and experience when you achieve it?
-Make a few notes on your phone, calendar, or a note card that will help you reconnect with your “why” when the going gets tough.
+Make a few notes on your phone, calendar, or a note card and refer to them to reconnect with your “why” when the going gets tough.

 2. Take at least one step forward every single day.
 The path to reaching every worthwhile goal begins with a single step.
 And then another.
 And then another.
 By the time you reach your goal, you’ve taken thousands of steps in the right direction.
 But it starts with taking one step – and then taking steps consistently.

 I tend to think that I can take steps for a week, stop for a while, start again, stop again – and then I wonder why I can’t seem to reach my goal.
-If that sounds familiar to you, keep it simple – commit to taking at least one step toward your goal every day.
+If that sounds familiar to you, keep it simple – commit to taking at least one step toward your goal every day – even if it’s a very small step.
 Some days you’ll do more, but on the days when negative thoughts or feelings – or just the realities of a busy life – get in the way, commit to doing just one thing that will help you move forward.

 3. Accept boredom and frustration as part of the process.
 Working on a big goal can feel exciting and stimulating – and it can also feel tedious, annoying, and deadly boring.
 Cooking hundreds of healthy meals becomes tiresome.
 Trying to figure out the technology to set up your online shop becomes frustrating.
 Actually writing the book you’ve always wanted to write feels boring.